 In later years of the Program’s activities, research will be initiated on using insights from analytic philosophy and from theological traditions to inform and develop better empirical measures for constructs such as forgiveness, happiness, human flourishing, and love for use in empirical social science research.

-The Program on Integrative Knowledge and Human Flourishing will host conferences on topics that would benefit from the integration of insights of and knowledge from both the humanities and the empirical social sciences.
-Faculty from numerous disciplines will be invited to participate, with preference given to those carrying out research or teaching at the interface of the social sciences and humanities.
-Our first two conferences will be held in December 2016 and January 2017 on the topics of religion and health, and on the interdisciplinary study of suffering.
-More information on the program's current and past conferences is available on the program’s Events page.
+The Program on Integrative Knowledge and Human Flourishing hosts conferences on topics that would benefit from the integration of insights and knowledge from both the humanities and the empirical social sciences.
+Faculty from numerous disciplines are invited each year to participate, with preference given to those carrying out research or teaching at the interface of the social sciences and humanities.
+Our first two conferences were held in December 2016 and January 2017 on the topics of religion and health, and on the interdisciplinary study of suffering.
+More information on the program's current and past conferences is available on the events page.

 The program’s educational activities may eventually include guidance to humanities scholars who may be interested in courses and training in statistics so as to be able to better read through and critically assess the empirical social science literature.
 The program will likewise provide guidance for scholars in the social sciences seeking to develop basic familiarity with analytic philosophy.

 The Program will be open to visiting faculty who wish to spend a period of time engaged in research on topics that would benefit from the integration of insights from both the social sciences and the humanities.